-We have no control over or access to customer funds remitted by our retail distributors to the bank accounts.
-Customer funds therefore are not our assets, and we do not recognize them in our consolidated financial statements.
-As of December 31, 2010 and 2009, total funds held in the bank accounts for the benefit of our customers totaled \$251.8 million and \$194.1 million, respectively, of which \$9.4 million and \$19.8 million, respectively, related to funds for prepaid debit cards and cash transfer products that had not yet been activated by the customers.
+We have no control over or access to customer funds remitted by our retail distributors to the third-party issuing bank accounts.
+Customer funds held by third-party issuing banks, therefore, are not our assets, and we do not recognize them in our consolidated financial statements.
+As of December 31, 2011 and 2010, total funds held in the bank accounts for the benefit of our customers totaled \$710.6 million and \$251.8 million, respectively, of which \$16.1 million and \$9.4 million, respectively, related to funds for prepaid debit cards and cash transfer products that had not yet been activated by the customers.